kloczek/tvision/tests/README.md

-## This contains only tools used on testing the code, and some log files with tests results and statistics used od development stage.
+## This directory contains only tools used on testing the code, and some log files with tests results and statistics used od development stage.

 - ```optimisation.log```